With the date set for your boudoir portrait session at Johanna Elizabeth, you’ll now want to start planning for the big day!

 Ladies who’ve been to the boudoir before have brought along everything from feathers and favourite handbags to golf clubs and even Xbox controllers!
 We’ve seen it all!

-When it comes to what you should bring to your boudoir photoshoot, while there are a few essentials we recommend, the answer is… anything goes!
+When it comes to what you should bring to your boudoir photoshoot, there are a few essentials we recommend.
+We hope that this boudoir checklist has been helpful as you plan what you should wear.

 All this and more will be planned in your pre-session chat, but if you have any questions, please don’t hesitate to get in touch with us.
 We’d be happy to help.